deepesdl/deepesdl-doc/docs/datasets/datastores.md

                           time_range=['2001-01-01', '2010-12-31'])
 ```

-## Contribute a xcube plugin for a new datastore
+## Contribute a xcube plugin for a new data store
 Do you have an API or a data source which you wish to make available via the
 xcube data stores framework?
 We would be very happy if you like to
 contribute to the open source xcube software ecosystem!